AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-03-load-more-button-focus.md

 </button>
 ```

-Then, when rendering the list, we can compare each result's index to the one we just computed and conditionally assign the ref only if the indices match:
+Then, when rendering the list, we can compare each result's index to the one we just computed and conditionally assign the ref we created earlier only if the indices match:

 ```jsx {data-file="ResultGrid.jsx" data-copyable=true}
 props.results.map((result, i) => {